In collaboration with our partners Beach Buddies and Isle Listen

 We hope that the sculptures will actively encourage community participation and as a result we will see:

-We are inviting all of the Island's primary schools to take part in a competition to design our four Fill A Fish sculptures.
+We invited all of the Island's primary schools to take part in a competition to design our five Fill A Fish sculptures.
 The winning designs will then be brought to life by The Farmyard Studio before living permanently on a beach that is local to your school.

 Beach Buddies was founded in October 2006 when two people were walking on Kirk Michael beach with their dogs.
 Until then no one had any idea of the scale of the environmental problem facing our Island.